Interactive media

 A DVD-Video typically includes an interactive menu allowing the user to change settings or play additional content.

-Interactive media refers to digital experiences that dynamically respond to user input, delivering content such as text, images, animations, video, audio, and even AI-driven interactions.
+Interactive media refers to digital experiences that dynamically respond to user input, delivering content such as text, images, animations, video, and audio.
+Interactions may be pre-programmed, stochastically driven, or even AI-driven.
 Over the years, interactive media has expanded across gaming, education, social platforms, and immersive technologies like VR and AR.
 With the rise of AI-generated content, decision-driven narratives, and real-time engagement, concerns have shifted toward cybersecurity risks, digital well-being, and the societal impact of hyper-personalized media.

 Definition

 Interactive media is a method of communication in which the output from the media comes from the input of the users.

 Interactive media works with the user's participation.
 The media still has the same purpose but the user's input adds interaction and brings interesting features to the system for better enjoyment.

 Development

 The analogue videodisc developed by NV Philips was the pioneering technology for interactive media.
 Additionally, there are several elements that encouraged the development of interactive media including the following: